 There are also opportunities in sports funding bodies and local authority sports development.

 Sports administrators have a similar range of responsibilities to administrators in other fields, but usually focus on organising events and running sports facilities.
 Additional duties are likely to include promotion of the services of their club, responding to users, fundraising, and possibly working with budgets and dealing with supply chain management.
-There are often opportunities to take on higher levels of responsibility fairly quickly.
+You'll often find opportunities to take on higher levels of responsibility fairly quickly.

 Sport has gained in political and social significance, with growing public awareness of its contribution to personal health, community development and the national economy.
 As a result, there is increasing demand for higher quality and more diverse provision, and staff are expected to possess a range of personal skills and attributes.

-These depend on the level of the post and the employing organisation, ranging from routine administration to managing complex projects, budgets and resources.
+Your responsibilities will depend on the level of your post and the employing organisation, ranging from routine administration to managing complex projects, budgets and resources.
 The work frequently addresses regional, national, political and ethical agendas.

 Specific responsibilities vary considerably and may contain any of the following: